kudzimusar/stolen-app-lovable/docs/implementation/IMPLEMENTATION_SUMMARY.md

 - **Scalable architecture** ready for microservices migration
 - **Clear roadmap** with phase-based development and success criteria

-The implementation establishes PayPass as a professional, enterprise-grade platform with the structure and standards necessary to successfully deliver the revolutionary "Pay for your Friend" functionality and compete effectively in the global fintech market.
+The implementation establishes STOLEN as a professional, enterprise-grade platform with the structure and standards necessary to successfully deliver the revolutionary device recovery and marketplace functionality.

 **Implementation Status**: ✅ **COMPLETE**
 **Ready for**: **Phase 1 Development**